jonasjaeger-sci/mod905/docs/user/getting-started.rst

 -----------------------------------------------------

-This is a short example showing how we can use transition state interface sampling to caclulate a rate constant.
+This is a short example showing how we can use transition state interface sampling to calculate a rate constant.

 More examples